 There are a few reasons why you might be considering a DIY diet for your pet...

-To give your pooch a well-balanced home made dog food you need to include these basic food groups in the right proportions....
+To give your dog a well-balanced home made meal you need to include these basic food groups....

 The ratio and combinations can vary depending on the age, breed, size and activity level of your puppy or dog.

 Young puppies grow very rapidly and have specific nutritional needs that must be met in order for them to grow up healthy, and personally I wouldn't recommend feeding a young pup a homemade diet as so much of their normal growth and development depends on the nutrition they get at this stage.

 The best puppy food is a premium formula that has been specifically designed to meet the very unique needs of growing pups.
 They come in blends to suit small breeds, and large breeds, and there are also all-life-stages formulas.

 Always consult with your veterinarian before changing your